custom-stt

 Set audio arguments

-Choose the model, language, audio encoding, and sample rate your provider expects.
+Choose the audio encoding and sample rate your provider expects.

 Define query parameters, request rules, and response rules so Rapida knows how to talk to your provider.